SayHelloGmbH/Toolbox/Gutenberg/blocks/sbb-timetable-form/Readme.md

 # SBB Timetable Form

 This block adds the standard SBB timetable form to the page.
 Requests are sent to sbb.ch in a new window.

+Code is intended for integration to a [Hello Roots](https://github.com/sayhellogmbh/hello-roots/) Theme for WordPress.

 ## Links